rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

 ## 5. Summary

-* The code above gives you a **minimal, runnable Euriskoâstyle inference engine**: facts, rules, forward-chaining, hypothesis generation, and a learning loop.
+* The code above gives you a **minimal, runnable Eurisko-style inference engine**: facts, rules, forward-chaining, hypothesis generation, and a learning loop.
 * It is intentionally simple so that you can run it, see how the inference chain works, and then experiment by adding your own extensions.
 * If you want a production-ready or academically accurate Eurisko implementation, you would need to dive into Lenat's papers and incorporate far more sophisticated meta-learning, pattern matching, and knowledge-base management.